DIBP service standards

-The Visa and Immigration Office of the Australian Embassy – Manila generally process applications in the order that they are received by the Embassy and every effort is made to decide applications well within our processing standards.
+The Visa and Immigration Office of the Australian Embassy in Manila generally processes applications in the order that they are received and every effort is made to decide applications within our processing standards.

-For information regarding our average processing times, please visit the department's website.
-See: Processing Time Service Standards.
-Please note that these average processing times are indicative only.
+For information regarding service standards, please visit the department's website: Processing Time Service Standards.
 Individual cases may be decided in longer or shorter periods than the service standard, depending on a range of factors, individual circumstances, the complexity of each case and the time taken by applicants to respond to requests by their case officers.